Skip to Content

 Every year you read about some tourist that didn’t think about if trying to ride a bison or something was smart.
 You hear about people not paying attention or following rules and then the wildlife having to be caught and put down.
 Don’t be one of those people.
 We want you to have an unforgettable time viewing wildlife in America’s National Parks, but that doesn’t mean interaction.
 Just be smart about it all and pay attention to our tips to have an unforgettable time.
 Consider wildlife safety a part of camping safety.

-National Parks wildlife safety is important for both the enjoyment of those visiting the Parks and for the future of the animals found in nature.
-From hiking to boating, there are ways to keep humans and animals safe for their mutual benefit.
-2traveldads.comFollowing the safety chat (remember “safety first”) go check out the spots we’ve highlighted as our favorite places for the best Yellowstone National Park wildlife experiences, or ideas in Glacier and Yosemite.
+Following the safety chat (remember “safety first”) go check out the spots we’ve highlighted as our favorite places for the best Yellowstone National Park wildlife experiences, or ideas in Glacier and Yosemite.
 Before that though, listen up: having plenty of adventures in the National Parks beyond Yellowstone, these are our top three things to keep you and the wildlife safe.

-Food handling and storage in National Parks
+Food Storage in National Parks

 Whether you’re all about camping or you totally dig staying in National Park lodges, you’ll no doubt have an experience eating or preparing a meal in the open air.
 And when you travel through certain National Parks there will actually be opportunities to be very close to wildlife while still in your vehicle.
-Everything we’re sharing any Park Ranger will totally corroborate and strictly enforce.
+Everything we’re sharing any Park Ranger will absolutely corroborate and strictly enforce.

 Tip: if you’re seeing animal tracks around a picnic area or campground, it’s good to know who’s hanging around.
 Check out this awesome article with printable animal track guides for your next National Park outing.